dmerejkowsky/blog/content/post/0071-giving-mypy-a-go.md

 remote: Counting objects: 3, done.
 ...
 Updating 62a5d28..39eb3bd
-error: The following untracked working tree files would be overwritten by merge:
+error: The following untracked files would be overwritten by merge:
 	bar.txt
 Please move or remove them before you merge.
 Aborting